Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 I guess some senators had to go over and vote on something.

-And uh now they're huddling and they're trying to figure out how to get Obama back in charge of this thing.
+And now they're huddling and they're trying to figure out how to get Obama back in charge of this thing.

-But that's it it's it's a I think it's a it's a lost cause.
+But I think it's a lost cause.

 Because here's Obama.